 If you want to produce an explainer video, feel free to add humor.
 What is important is the recognition value.
 Take the retail chain Edeka as an example.
 Their commercials have their own narrative language, which usually shows where the advertising video comes from within seconds.

-Tip 4: Do not forget the core message and the call-to-action
+Tip 4: Don't forget the core message and the call-to-action

 You have a good idea and a creative approach.
-This can make a stirring film, but did you get your core message across?
+It can become a compelling film, but have you conveyed your core message?

-Films are very well suited to get a message across.
-Don't overload the short film: concentrate on the one message you want to address and don't try to send out several appeals at once.
-In order for unfocused viewers to understand the message, it should ideally appear twice or even three times: at the beginning, during the film and again at the end.
-If you want to attract viewers to your webshop as call-to-action, your endcard should show the URL.
+Films are a great way to get a message across.
+Don't overload the short film: concentrate on the one message you want to address and don't try to send out several appeals at the same time.
+To ensure that even unfocused viewers understand the message, it should ideally appear twice or even three times: at the beginning, during the film and again at the end.
+If you want to lure viewers into your webshop as a call-to-action, your endcard should show the URL.

-Tip 5: Attract viewers with a crisp introduction and storytelling
+Tip 5: Attract viewers with a snappy introduction and storytelling

-To make yourself noticed in the background noise of the Internet, you need a great cover and a comprehensible title that attracts attention.
-Of course, this alone is not enough.
-The first few seconds must captivate the audience.
-To make the video go viral, it appeals to the emotions and motivates users to share the message in their network.
+In order to get noticed in the background noise of the internet, you need a great cover image and an understandable title that attracts attention.
+Of course, that alone isn't enough.
+The first few seconds need to captivate viewers.
+For the video to go viral, it needs to appeal to emotions and motivate users to share the message with their network.

-Maybe you remember the successful commercial #coming home from Edeka.
-That was highly emotional storytelling at its best, just maybe a little too predictable.
-With a dramatic development, a hero and an adversary, you're sure to get the attention of your viewers.
+Maybe you remember Edeka's successful #homecoming commercial.
+That was highly emotional storytelling at its best, but perhaps a little too predictable.
+With a dramatic development, a hero and an antagonist, you are sure to get the attention of your viewers.

 Tip 6: Not too long and not too short

-Due to the "information overload" of most Internet users, their ability to concentrate for long periods suffers.
-Therefore, there are only a few long formats that still work.
-Explanatory videos fall into this category if they are well made, as do films by celebrities.
-The well-known saying "brevity is the spice" seems to have been invented for YouTube and Co.
-In addition, it should be clear after a few seconds what it's all about - otherwise the impatient user will immediately switch to the next film.
+Due to the "information overload" of most internet users, their ability to concentrate for longer periods of time suffers.
+Therefore, there are few long formats that still work.
+Explainer videos belong to this category if they are well made as well as films of celebrities.
+The well-known saying "brevity is the spice of life" seems to have been invented for YouTube and Co.
+In addition, it should be clear after a few seconds what it's about - otherwise the impatient user immediately switches to the next film.

-If you compare your published videos so far, you may find that your viewers prefer longer movies.
-Also, keep an eye on your competitors' videos: How long are their most successful films?
+If you compare your previously published videos, you may find that your viewers prefer longer films.
+Also, look at your competitors' videos: How long are their most successful films?

-Key figures include the number of video views and the number of subscribers.
-The view-through rate and the engagement rate are also meaningful.
-The engagement rate relates likes and comments to the views of the video.
+Important metrics include the number of video views and the number of subscribers.
+In addition, the view-through rate and the engagement rate are meaningful.
+The engagement rate puts likes and comments in relation to the views of the video.
 In YouTube, the like/dislike ratio is another important parameter.

 Since many people watch videos without sound, you should provide subtitles.
-Another reason for subtitles is the goal of making your movies accessible.
+Another reason for subtitles is to make your movies accessible.
 YouTube can automatically create subtitles.
-You should check them before you upload the video.
-Depending on how clearly people speak in your video, you may have made mistakes.
+You should check these before uploading the video.
+Depending on how clearly the people in your video speak, there may be errors.

 Tip 9: Publish a video regularly

-On social media platforms, a regular rhythm of publication is nice, for example once a week or just once a month.
-If you keep to this sequence, loyal fans know when they can expect new content.
-With a weekly rhythm, a fixed weekday for uploading the new film is a good idea.
-But here again, you have to take a close look at your own target group and ask the analytics mentioned under point 7: Do followers pay if you publish a new video too often or do you lose fans if you offer a new film too seldom?
+On social media platforms, it's nice to have a regular posting schedule, such as once a week or once a month.
+If you stick to this sequence, loyal fans know when they can expect new content.
+With a weekly rhythm, a fixed day of the week is ideal for uploading the new film.
+But here, too, it is important to take a close look at your own target group and ask the analytics mentioned in point 7: Does it cost followers if you publish a new video too often or, conversely, do you lose fans if you offer a new film too seldom?

 Check out the comments of your fans and react to them promptly and publicly, unless they are trolls.
 Take possible criticism from your fans seriously and benefit from the free market research through viewer feedback.
 If you activate the "community" tab on YouTube, you can exchange views with your fans and communicate with them between uploads of videos.
 For example, you can give an insight into the making-of of a particularly popular video.
 You can also link and anteaser other contributions.

-With videos and stories you can clearly convey your products and topics.
-Which platform is suitable depends on your target group: Older people are more likely to reach you on YouTube, younger people on TikTok or Twitch.
-With a captivating introduction, a stirring story and cleverly chosen call-to-action, you can target fans and customers.
-Maintain your community, check the statistics regularly and don't forget to pay attention to the accessibility of your films.
+With videos and stories, you can clearly convey your products and topics.
+Which platform is suitable depends on your target group: You're more likely to reach older people via YouTube, younger people on TikTok or Twitch.
+With a captivating introduction, an engaging story and a cleverly chosen call-to-action, you can reach fans and customers in a targeted way.
+Nurture your community, check your stats regularly, and don't forget to make sure your films are accessible.